jenniferlynparsons/woolgathering/docs/Other stuff/Digital Gardens.md

 Also, markdown/plain text is extremely important, alongside self-hosting.
 I have been burned too many times before on that stuff.

-Which is all leading me toward jekyll, deployed to netlify via github pull requests.
+Which is all leading me toward ~~jekyll~~ Docusaurus, deployed to netlify via github pull requests.

 There's a lot of durability, portability, and redundancy built into that setup, and if I want to I can access it from the phone, too.